 Ecuadoran Carnival celebrations are truly like no other.
 While neighboring Brazil might steal the South American spotlight with its over-the-top Rio Carnival celebrations, Ecuador has its own unique ways to celebrate that make this time of year one of the best to visit Ecuador.

 While celebrations vary from city to city, you’ll generally find great parades, performances of local dances and music, and plenty of other free or inexpensive events.
-Plus you’ll find locals playing “carnival games,” which consist of throwing water, colored powders, flour, and foam at passerbys.
-It’s messy, but an absolute riot if you’re a willing participate!
+Plus you’ll find locals playing “carnival games,” which consist of throwing water, colored powders, flour, and foam at everyone around.
+It’s messy but an absolute riot if you’re a willing participant!